-We are establishing the new regulatory framework for nitrogen discharges primarily because, since the issuance of the Dairy General WDRs, there has been a fundamental shift in our understanding of the relative nitrogen loading to groundwater from the different sources of dairy waste discharges.
-It is now generally acknowledged that the practice of applying manure, process wastewater, and fertilizer to dairy croplands, commonly referred to as land application, is responsible for the vast majority of dairies’ nitrogen impacts to groundwater quality—a consequential departure from long-held assumptions that the greatest nitrogen loading to groundwater is from seepage of dairy waste stored in earthen waste retention ponds.
-At the same time, as discussed in Section I.B, and due in part to data collected in response to the Dairy General WDRs, we are learning how the dairy industry’s waste management practices are responsible for a significant portion of the nitrate contamination of groundwater in the Central Valley.
-The extensive over-application of dairy waste to land—and the resulting impacts to the groundwater and the communities that rely on the groundwater—has forced us to take a hard look at what we now recognize has been an inadequate approach for regulating dairy waste discharges.
-We conclude that, going forward, we must regulate dairies’ land application practices primarily as a method of disposing of dairy waste that has secondary benefits of fertilizing crops, rather than a method of crop fertilization that may have incidental impacts to groundwater.
-As a result, a major part of the new regulatory framework focuses on developing new requirements that will ultimately restrict dairies’ land application of their waste to levels that correlate directly to ceasing causing or contributing to concentrations of nitrates in groundwater that exceed safe drinking water levels.
+We are establishing the new regulatory framework for nitrogen discharges primarily because of our evolving understanding of the outsized contribution of dairies to groundwater nitrate pollution in the Central Valley compared to other sources of nitrogen loading, as well as the relative amount of nitrogen loading to groundwater from the different sources of dairy manure discharged from dairies.
+As discussed in Section I.B, and due in part to data collected in response to the 2013 Dairy General WDRs, we are learning how the dairy industry’s manure management practices are responsible for a significant portion of the nitrogen loading to groundwater in the Central Valley.
+In addition, it is now generally acknowledged that the practice of applying manure (and, in some cases, other types of nitrogen-containing fertilizer) to dairy croplands, commonly referred to as land application, is responsible for the vast majority of dairies’ nitrogen impacts to groundwater quality—a consequential departure from previous assumptions that the greatest nitrogen loading to groundwater is from seepage of dairy manure stored in earthen lagoons, referred to herein as manure retention ponds.

+The extensive over-application of dairy manure to dairy cropland by many dairies—and the resulting impacts to the groundwater and the communities that rely on the groundwater—has forced us to take a hard look at what we now recognize has been an inadequate overall approach for regulating manure discharges from dairies.
+In particular, we conclude that, going forward, it is appropriate to adopt a different approach for the application of manure to dairy cropland.
+Although land application of manure to dairy cropland is clearly instrumental in producing feedstock for the dairies’ herds, the excessive amount of manure that is applied to dairy croplands strongly indicates that land application has largely been treated as a method of disposing the manure generated by the dairy.
+As a result, a major part of the new regulatory framework focuses on developing new requirements that will ultimately restrict dairies’ land application of manure to levels that correlate directly to not causing or contributing to concentrations of nitrate that exceed the safe drinking water nitrate water quality objective of 10 mg/L in groundwater designated with the municipal and domestic supply beneficial use.

-We acknowledge that government pricing mechanisms for dairy commodities prevent dairies from simply raising their prices to pay for necessary investments in dairy waste management improvements.
-We further recognize that we need to develop a more precise understanding of the fate and transport of dairy waste discharges to groundwater, and that the dairy industry and its partners need to continue to develop technological and market improvements to facilitate the distribution and use of dairy waste for off-site use as a fertilizer, soil amendment, and other purposes on a significant scale to adequately address the issue.
+We acknowledge that government pricing mechanisms for dairy commodities prevent dairies from simply raising their prices to pay for necessary investments in dairy manure management improvements.
+We further recognize that we need to develop a more precise understanding of the fate and transport of dairy manure discharges to groundwater, and that the dairy industry and its partners need to continue to develop technological and market improvements to facilitate the distribution and use of dairy manure for off-site use as a fertilizer, soil amendment, and other purposes on a significant scale to adequately address the issue.
 Some of this work has already commenced under the leadership of the California Department of Food and Agriculture.